gopalakrishnanarjun/chatbot_studio/README.md

-# ChatBot Studio
+# chatbot_studio

-ChatBot Studio is a versatile Python framework designed to simplify the process of designing, training, and deploying AI-powered chatbots.
-Whether you're a business, an NLP developer, or a chatbot enthusiast, ChatBot Studio provides all the tools you need to create robust conversational agents.
+chatbot_studio is a versatile Python framework designed to simplify the process of designing, training, and deploying AI-powered chatbots.
+Whether you're a business, an NLP developer, or a chatbot enthusiast, chatbot_studio provides all the tools you need to create robust conversational agents.

 ## Key Features